 Don’t order your wedding dress in a smaller size to give yourself the motivation to lose weight.
 Taking risks can lead to beautiful things, but in this case, it’s not necessary or worth the extra stress.

 If your goal is to lose weight and you achieve it (go you!), you can always make a larger dress smaller.
-It’s much easier than making a smaller dress bigger.
+It’s much easier to take in a large wedding dress than to make a smaller dress bigger.
+If you want to save on wedding dress alterations, pick your size wisely.

 Bring Someone You Trust to All Your Fittings

-Bring a trusted friend or a family member to all your fittings.
-You should pick someone who can be unbiased and can offer their honest opinion.
+Bring a trusted friend or a family member to all your wedding dress fittings.
+You should pick someone who can be unbiased and can offer their honest opinion on your bridal gown.
 Otherwise, you defeat the purpose of having a second set of eyes there with you.

 After all, an honest friend is a true friend.